 Make no mistake: Delta Comfort Plus is not anything close to Delta First Class.

-Delta Comfort Plus is much closer to what you'll find in economy than what you'll find in the front of the plane.
+First-class seats provide far more legroom than Delta Comfort Plus, with as much as 5 inches more legroom compared to Delta Comfort Plus.
+This means that Delta Comfort Plus is much closer to what you'll find in economy than what you'll find in the front of the plane.
 First Class passengers get priority check-in, priority boarding, a much, much comfier and roomier seat, and the best service on the plane.
 Comfort Plus is only a slight upgrade from economy in terms of legroom and service.

 Delta First Class seats on domestic flights are wider recliner seats with up to 40 inches of legroom in most cases.
 Delta One suites on international flights are even more luxurious with lie-flat beds, doors that close for additional privacy, storage space, high-quality chef-curated meals, and more.

 On First Class flights around the U.S. and closer to home, passengers also receive hot meals on longer flights, larger seatback screens, and service from a flight attendant solely dedicated to the first class cabin.

 The Comfort Plus cabin does not receive special status like SkyPriority check-in or boarding and the seats aren't nearly as wide or as plush as the first class cabin.

 While not quite First Class or Delta One, Delta Premium Select offers a better experience on nearly all long-haul international flights.
 It's a big step above the comfort and amenities in Delta Comfort+.

 Delta Premium Select seats are much wider with more recline, adjustable leg and headrests, and even more legroom.
 Compared to Delta Comfort Plus, this cabin also includes offers elevated dining options, premium snacks and beverages, and an amenity kit.
 Overall, you’re in for a more luxurious and comfortable travel experience on long-haul flights.